ApprenticeAI/frapy/docs/topics/spider-middleware.rst

 .. reqmeta:: handle_httpstatus_all

 The ``handle_httpstatus_list`` key of :attr:`Request.meta
-<scrapy.Request.meta>` can also be used to specify which response codes to
+<frapy.Request.meta>` can also be used to specify which response codes to
 allow on a per-request basis.
 You can also set the meta key ``handle_httpstatus_all`` to ``True`` if you want to allow any response code for a request, and ``False`` to disable the effects of the ``handle_httpstatus_all`` key.